submariner-io/submariner-website/src/content/development/release-process/_index.en.md

    +  admiral: <hash goes here>
    ```

-3) Commit the modified file, create a new pull request, and have it reviewed and merged.
+2) Commit your changes, create a pull request, and have it reviewed.

 Once the pull request is merged, it will trigger a CI job to create an
 [admiral release](https://github.com/submariner-io/admiral/releases) and pull requests in the consuming projects to pin them